 *Refreshing this page at any point will restart the troubleshooting guide.

-Red Lion encoders require DC power, refer to the encoder's manual for its power requirements.
+Red Lion encoders require DC power, refer to the encoder's product manual for its power requirements.

 - Red Lion encoders output a DC square wave, which is a Logic input.

-Verify the sink/source dipswitch or jumper is in the correct position for your sensor.
+Verify the sink/source dip switch is in the correct position for your encoder.

--Sink if the sensor is creating a path to common.
+-Sink if the encoder is creating a path to common.

--Source if the sensor is providing voltage to the input.
+-Source if the encoder is providing voltage to the input.

 -The input common is 0V.